How to become a Doctor of Osteopathic Medicine

 7 questions—and answers—on how to become a Doctor of Osteopathic Medicine

-If you’re thinking about how to become a doctor, consider a Doctor of Osteopathic Medicine program.
-D.O.s, short for Doctor of Osteopathic Medicine, bring a whole-body approach to health care and medical research.
-While a D.O. needs to exhibit compassion and patience, they also need extensive education and training.
+If you’re thinking about how to become a doctor, consider becoming a Doctor of Osteopathic Medicine (D.O.).
+Doctors of Osteopathic Medicine bring a whole-body approach to health care and medical research through compassion, patience, and extensive education and training.

 - Why become a Doctor of Osteopathic Medicine?